 6. Logging and Monitoring

-Finally, you need to make sure that your logs and monitoring are configured and capturing the data you want so that in the event of a problem, you can quickly find what you need and remediate it.
 Logging works differently depending on whether your server is part of a domain.
-Domain logons are processed by domain controllers, and as such, they have the audit logs for that activity, not the local system.
+Domain logons are processed by domain controllers, and they have the audit logs for that activity.
 Stand alone servers will have security audits available and can be configured to show passes and/or failures.

 Log defaults are almost always far too small to monitor complex production applications.
 As such, disk space should be allocated during server builds for logging, especially for applications like MS Exchange.
 Logs should be backed up – link to back up and disaster recovery landing according to your organization’s retention policies and then cleared to make room for more current events.
 Consider a centralized log management solution if handling logs individually on servers gets overwhelming.
-Like a syslog server in the Linux world, a centralized event viewer for Windows servers can help speed up troubleshooting and remediation times for medium to large environments.
+Like a syslog server in the Linux world, a centralized event viewer for Windows servers can help speed up troubleshooting.

 Windows Server Setup and How Can ITAF Help You?

-Each one of these steps can take some time to implement, especially if you are doing this for the first time.
+Each one of these 6 Steps in Implementing the Windows Server can take some time to implement.
 But by establishing a routine of initial server configuration and infrastructure, you can ensure that new machines in your environment will be resilient.
 For any query related to your server-to-server communication setup, please contact us and we will be glad to help you.